 - I loved how the author took the book and told the story throughout different years and stages of their lives.
 Where Liam started as a young man with a young family and grew into a doctor who learned to understand that he also loved Wes even when he loved his wife with all his heart.
 He didn’t immediately jumped on Wes bones after his wife died, he grief and stood strong for his children but he also allowed Wes to be there for him if needed.
 And Wes who would give anything for Liam didn’t lose who he was and the person he had become.

-- I also thought the events were very well paced.
+- I also thought the events were very well-paced.
 The return of them both to normal life is explained throughout different years, we get to meet them with different factors and see them growing.
-We see Liam loving his family, loving his wife and losing her to cancer.
-But we also see Wes loving Liam, supporting him, supporting Betsy even when he had to lie to Liam, helping the children not feel the lost so hard and helping Liam – all this without imposing his feelings or thinking he finally had a chance with Liam with Betsy gone.
+We see Liam loving his family, loving his wife, and losing her to cancer.
+But we also see Wes loving Liam, supporting him, supporting Betsy even when he had to lie to Liam, helping the children not feel the loss so hard, and helping Liam – all this without imposing his feelings or thinking he finally had a chance with Liam with Betsy gone.
 It was extremely well done.

 - The love between Wes and Liam was strong, and oh boy, it was wonderful.
 Wes did not once, not even once, stopped loving Liam.
 He took care of him, supported him and didn’t pressure him.
 Liam loved Wes first as a fellow camaraderie, then as a friend and then as a man, as a lover.
 It was never rushed, never treated as something less just because Liam was straight and had a wife with children, it was taken seriously and it was developed beautifully.